 Some examples in part B of this guide show you how the indexation method works.

-You may prefer to use the discount method for CGT events after 11,45am (by legal time in the ACT) on 21 September 1999 if that method gives you a better result.
+You may prefer to use the discount method for CGT events after 11.45am AEST on 21 September 1999 if that method aives vou a better result.

 LIC capital gain amount